 "a blow for those who are staggering."
 6Yet the robbers' tents are undisturbed, those who provoke God are in peace, those who make a god of their strength.
+7But ask the beasts to teach you, and the breath of humans.

+^b the birds of the air to tell you, ^b the plants of the earth to instruct you, the fish of the sea to inform you.
+9 Who among them does not understand that behind all this is God's hand?
+10 He holds the life of every creature

+Num 16:22

+Mt 6.26

+1My eyes have seen all this, my ears have heard and understood.
+2What you know, I also know; I am not inferior to you.
+3But I would like to speak to the Almighty, I want to plead my case with God.

+4You are glossing over the problem and offering false remedies.
+5If only you would keep silent, that would at least be wisdom.

+• 12.1 Zophar kept on repeating the arguments of the wise: if you are suffering, you are guilty; mend your ways and you will be healed.

+Then Job continues to accuse God.
+He lists some of the injustices which we see daily.
+Then, in verses 14-25, he emphasizes that God's power manifests itself especially in his destructive action.
+God upsets the fortune of the powerful,

-7But ask the beasts to teach you, 6.26 the birds of the air to tell you, 8 the plants of the earth to instruct you, the fish of the sea to inform you.
-9Who among them does not understand that behind all this is God's hand?
-10 He holds the life of every creature 16:22 and the breath of humans.
-11The ear surely can test the words as the tongue tastes food; 12 wisdom is found in the old, and understanding in great age; 13 in God however is wisdom and power; 11.2 his are counsel and understanding.
-14What he tears down, none can the one he imprisons, none can release.
+11The ear surely can test the words 34:3 as the tongue tastes food; 12 wisdom is found in the old, and understanding in great age; 13 in God however is wisdom and power; Is 112 his are counsel and understanding.
+14What he tears down, none can rebuild; the one he imprisons, none can release.
 15 If he withholds water, there is drought; if he lets it loose, there is flood.
 16In him are strength and perception; deceived and deceiver are in his power.
 17He leads counselors away stripped and makes fools of judges.

 18He loosens the belt of kings and ties a loincloth about their waist.
 19He leads priests away, barefoot, and overthrows those in power.
-20 He compels advisers to keep silent, and strips elders of their discernment.
-21 He puts princes to shame; he unties the girdle of the strong.
-22 (He uncovers the gloomy recesses and brings the deep darkness to light.)
-23 He makes a nation rise and fall, a people to grow and to dwindle.
+20He compels advisers to keep silent, and strips elders of their discernment.
+21He puts princes to shame; he unties the girdle of the strong.
+22(He uncovers the gloomy recesses and brings the deep darkness to light.)
+23He makes a nation rise and fall, a people to grow and to dwindle.
 24He deprives leaders of their judgment, leaving them to roam in a trackless waste.